curbengh/curbengh.github.io/source/_posts/secure-node-modules-snyk.md

 If newer version(s) of Package A has updated its `package.json` to use updated version of Package B, you simply update your `package.json` to update Package A.

 What if Package A is no longer maintained?
 You can fork its repo, update the package and re-publish under a new name.
-For example, hexo-autonofollow uses [vulnerable](https://snyk.io/test/npm/hexo-autonofollow) version of cheerio, hexo-filter-nofollow [updates](https://github.com/SukkaW/hexo-filter-nofollow/commit/ff122123f08d1765ab3272303914d8a29e0bcd7f) it.
+For example, hexo-autonofollow uses [outdated](https://snyk.io/test/npm/hexo-autonofollow) version of cheerio, hexo-filter-nofollow meanwhile uses [more recent](https://github.com/SukkaW/hexo-filter-nofollow/commit/ff122123f08d1765ab3272303914d8a29e0bcd7f) version.

 If you have time to fork and more importantly fix any compatibility issue ([example](https://github.com/mamboer/hexo-filter-cleanup/commit/8d9f2da8276652ef270e943dbf9dcb648e14ed55)), why not?